 Contacted by phone more than three decades after he filmed several interviews — all in one location, one after the other, in a room at London’s Savoy Hotel – cameraman Humphry Trevelyan at first seems to struggle to remember details.

 According to industry insiders, documentary television camera operators are notorious for focusing single-mindedly on their job and paying little or no attention to the names of the people being interviewed, let alone to what these interviewees say.

 However, Amirani suggests the exact opposite to the cameraman.
-On first phoning him, he mentions the ‘missing’ footage and continues:
+On first phoning him, he mentions the ‘missing’ footage of Darbyshire and continues:

 “We figured that the one person whose memory of the interview would not be hazy because he’s a cameraman looking through the viewfinder is – [you,] Humphry.”